gevanidar/PythonAI_OCR/README.md

 ### Folder structure
 `runs/` - contains informaton about test runs on the full dataset.
+`program/` - contains the python project and the data.
+`program/loader` - contains module for loading images.
+`program/modelling` - contains module for modelling.

-`program/` - contains the python project and the data Latest code can be run inside `program/` with `python3 main.py` or `python main.py` depending on your system and installation.
+Latest code can be run inside `program/` with `python3 main.py` or `python main.py` depending on your system and installation.

 ## Requirements